-Assess how the jurisdiction's use of funds, particularly CDBG, addresses the priorities and specific objectives identified in the plan,
+Assess how the jurisdiction's use of funds, particularly CDBG, addresses the priorities and specific objectives identified in the plan, giving special attention to the highest priority activities identified.

 The Community Development Advisory Committee who is the body that makes the CDBG and HOME recommendations have made very hard decisions over the past few years, and will continue to do so as this trend continues.
 The committee continued to use the Step Up to Better Housing Strategy which is included in this packet.
-The Stragety aligns with the Consolidated Plan in that all the projects must have a housing or neighborhood assistance theme.
+The Strategy aligns with the Consolidated Plan in that all the projects must have a housing or neighborhood assistance theme.